Last updated: April 21, 2023

 This full-day (10 hours) Blue Mountains day tour includes the Katoomba highlights, such as the Three Sisters, Echo Point, and the Jamison Valley.

-You also have the option to include the three Scenic World rides (Cableway, Skyway, and Railway), and you can bring your own lunch or buy lunch at one of the various stops on the day.
+Like many others, this tour includes the three Scenic World rides (Cableway, Skyway, and Railway).
+When it comes to lunch, you can bring your own food or buy lunch at one of the various cafes in Leura.

 The first stop of this tour is at the Featherdale Wildlife Park, where you can get up close and personal with kangaroos, wombats, and crocodiles.

-On your return trip, you get to enjoy the serenity of a 1-hour Fantasea River Cruise on the Parramatta River, bringing you back to Circular Quay to conclude the day tour.
+On your return trip, you get to enjoy the serenity of a 1-hour ferry cruise on the Parramatta River, bringing you back to Circular Quay to conclude the day tour.

-This small-group Blue Mountains tour includes a visit to Featherdale Wildlife Park, and also a stop at Echo Point and the Three Sisters.
+This small-group Blue Mountains tour includes a visit to Featherdale Wildlife Park, in addition to a stop at Echo Point and the Three Sisters.

 You will also be visiting Katoomba, where you can enjoy lunch at one of the many cafes (not included) or bring your own food to eat outdoors.